Best Practices For Client And Pet Fields

-How your custom fields are set up can make a big difference in how user-friendly Time To Pet is for your clients.
-Here are our tips for best practices for custom fields.
+How your Client and Pet Fields are set up can make a big difference in how user-friendly Time To Pet is for your clients.
+Here are our tips for best practices for customizing your information fields.

 The fewer fields you have, the easier and less overwhelming it will be for clients to fill out their profiles.
 Using fewer fields doesn’t mean you can’t get all the information you need from clients, it just means using more text areas with general labels than having a lot of fields asking for very specific information.
 When you want clients to give specific information within these generalized text areas, you can configure the preview text to tell them what information they should include.
 For example - instead of four fields about feeding instructions, you can use just one.